Validation policy: manual vs automatic

 Choose whether compliant receipts are approved immediately or sent to an operator first.

-In the current builder, Receipt Validation Policy exposes two modes:
+Receipt Validation Policy offers two modes:

 • Automatic